Subtitle The Iconic Filmmaker and His Work

-Description Description This comprehensive and in-depth study delves into the life and works of one of modern films most celebrated, succesful and intriguing auteurs, Christopher Nolan.
+Description Description This comprehensive and in-depth study delves into the life and works of one of modern films most celebrated, successful and intriguing auteurs, Christopher Nolan.

 ‘What is the most resilient parasite?
 Bacteria?
 A virus?
 An intestinal worm?
 An idea.
 Resilient…highly contagious.
 Once an idea has taken hold of the brain it’s almost impossible to eradicate.’ - Cobb, Inception